leonredfish/react-native-external-storage-permission/README.md

-# react-native-manage-external-storage
+# react-native-manage-external-storage-hotfix

 react native package to promt user to allow access to manage all files
 ## Introduction
-This Package (react-native-manage-external-storage) is implemented in java and it is register in react native and a native module.
+This Package (react-native-manage-external-storage-hotfix) is implemented in java and it is register in react native and a native module.
 The package solves the issues about implementing **MANAGE_EXTERNAL_STORAGE** Permission that is need to access all files in an android phone in React Native

 The package is developed as a result of changes in Google Play Store Privacy Policy and the need to implement  MANAGE_EXTERNAL_STORAGE Permission in React Native.
 Google introduced this Permission from Android 11 (API level 30) or higher and its the ONLY way to access and Manage All files.